lbzepoqo/squadjs-squad-creation-blocker/README.md

 4. If `broadcastMode` is set to `false`:
    - Send individual warnings to players attempting to create squads during the blocked period.
 5. Disband any squads created during the blocked period.
+6. Allow creation of squads with default names during the blocked period if `allowDefaultSquadNames` is set to `true`.

 ## Behavior